These Gluten Free Biscuits are light and flaky and easy to make and totally gluten free.

 My daughter, Cali, was home a few weeks ago.
-She is student teaching at a high school and it was their Spring Break.
+She is a teacher and it was their Spring Break.
 Home is always a little bit more fun and loud when Cali is around!!

-For the last two years Cali has eaten gluten free, dairy free and red meat free due to allergies and digestive issues.
-It is always a bit more of a challenge to cook when Cali is home.
+For the last two years Cali has eaten gluten free and dairy free due to allergies and digestive issues.
+It is always a bit of a challenge to cook when Cali is home.
 I just have to think more.
-While she was home we had fun exploring and checking out some gluten free bakeries.
-I will post about some of the yummy things we found later in the week.

 In trying to replicate family favorite foods for Cali I have found breads to be the biggest challenge.
 While she was home we wanted to have biscuits one night.
 For Jim and I, I had some frozen biscuits in the freezer but I wanted Cali to be able to enjoy one too.
 So I set out on a quest to make a nice flaky biscuit for her.